habitat-sh/habitat/BUILDING.md

 Currently the `hab` command will build (as well as the dependent crates).

-Work is in progress on the supervisor and other parts of the toolchain.
+Work is in progress on the Supervisor and other parts of the toolchain.

 # Running all builder components